“What will be the order of the result set of a SELECT statement on clustered indexed table when the ORDER BY clause is not used?”

 If ORDER BY clause is not explicitly specified and table has clustered index it will return the resultset in order of how clustered index is built.

 Above theory is true in most of the cases.
-However SQL Server does not use that logic when returning the resultset.
+However, SQL Server does not use that logic when returning the resultset.
 SQL Server always returns the resultset which it can return fastest.
 In most of the cases the resultset which can be returned fastest is the resultset which is returned using clustered index.

 SQL Server uses clustered index to return the resultset efficiently and speedily.
 If SQL Server can return resultset faster in comparisons to clustered index SQL Server will use faster method.
-Either way, user wins with faster results.
+Either way, the user wins with faster results.